digital-boss/n8n-nodes-woocommerce/README.md

 Nodes by [digital-north-consulting.com](https://digital-north-consulting.com).
 For productive use and consulting on this, [contact us please](mailto:info@digital-north-consulting.com).

-This node was programmed with ❤️ by Valentina Lilova [valentina98](https://github.com/valentina98)
+This node was updated with ❤️ by Valentina Lilova [valentina98](https://github.com/valentina98)